 St Mary’s Catholic Primary Schools Trust

-Dear St Mary’s Parents and Carers,
+Dear St Mary’s Families,

 We are now halfway through the Spring term and therefore halfway through the school year.

 As I am sure all our Year 6 families realise, this will be a particularly important time for our Year 6 pupils and I have been so impressed with the way they are concentrating on their learning.
 Every time I walk past their class they are engrossed in their work and they consistently display all the characteristics that we value at St Mary's: Independence, versatility, persistence, aspiration and collaboration.